zhmcclient/python-zhmcclient/docs/appendix.rst

   Storage Port
      Short term for a :term:`Port` of a :term:`Storage Adapter`.

+  Storage Site
+     A location that houses a set of storage switches and storage subsystems within the FICON storage configuration of a DPM-enabled :term:`CPC`.
+     A primary site (named "Primary Site") exists by default and cannot be deleted.
+An alternate site at a remote location can be created and deleted.

+     For details, see section :ref:`Storage Sites`.

   Storage Volume
      An FCP or ECKD (=FICON) storage volume defined in context of a :term:`storage group`.
 The life cycle of a storage volume includes being